Oriented Closed Polyhedral Maps and the Kitaev Model: Curves, dual curves and ribbons

-In fact the $\duP$-opcurves coincide with the $\iduP$-curves and vice versa. \begin{rmk} Passing from curves to opcurves, or back, can be automatized by introducing $P^\op:=\bra\Arr(\Sigma),T_1T_0T_1,T_1T_2T_1\ket$ which is a presentation isomorphic to $P$ via the transformation $T_1$.
-Since $T_1$ is also the involution of the quiver so
+\begin{rmk} Passing from curves to opcurves, or back, can be automatized by introducing ${P^\op:=\bra\Arr(\Sigma),T_1T_0T_1,T_1T_2T_1\ket}$ which is a presentation isomorphic to~$P$ via the transformation~$T_1$.
+Since $T_1$ is also the involution of the quiver, so

 and therefore the $P^\op$-curves are the $P$-opcurves.
-Also, we have $(\duP)^\op=\iduP$.
+Also, we have \smash{$\bigl(\duP\bigr)^\op=\iduP$}.
 Although this might suggest a redundancy of using both curves and opcurves but the concept of $P$-opcurve comprises not only the use of $P^\op$-curves but also the convention of using concatenation for their composition. \end{rmk}

-Now we turn to the description of curves on the dual of the double $\D(\Sigma)^*$ of an OCSC $\Sigma$.
-The dual of the double is particularly interesting for two reasons: Geometrically because it provides the Schreier coset graph for the arrow presentation and physically because it is the surface complex on which holonomy of the Kitaev model can be defined.
+Now we turn to the description of curves on the dual of the double $\D(\Sigma)^*$ of an OCPM~$\Sigma$.
+The dual of the double is particularly interesting for two reasons: Geometrically because it provides the Schreier coset graph for the arrow presentation, and physically because it is the surface complex on which holonomy of the Kitaev model can be defined.